bharathra/ACTION_GRAPH/README.md

 # ACTION_GRAPH
 A symbolic AI agent for generating action plans based on preconditions and effects.
-Similar to Goal Oriented Action Plan in concept, but this implementation treats individual state variables as nodes and uses DFS to generate a feasible, lowest cost plan.
+Similar to Goal Oriented Action Plan in concept, but this implementation treats individual state variables as nodes and uses Dijikstra's (A* but without the heuristic cost estimate) to generate a feasible, lowest cost plan.

 ## Usage: